xwdsh1446546640/my-academic-website/content/en/publication/chen2022covid/index.md

 ---
-title: "Let AI Do Better Next Time — A Systematic Review of Medical Imaging-based Automated Diagnosis of COVID-19: 2020-2022"
+title: "Let AI Perform Better Next Time — A Systematic Review of Medical Imaging-based Automated Diagnosis of COVID-19: 2020-2022"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here